When is the next Strictly Come Dancing celebrity going to be announced?

 - Katie Piper is the first celebrity confirmed for Strictly Come Dancing

-After the announcement that Joe Sugg is the fourth confirmed celebrity for Strictly, there will be no further reveals taking place on Tuesday 14th August.
+After the announcement that Vick Hope is the fifth confirmed celebrity for Strictly, the next reveal will be on Wednesday 15th August on BBC Radio 2 from 6pm.

-The next date and place of the reveal has yet to be announced – but as soon as we know, we’ll have it right here.
+A quick look at the radio listings shows that Angela Scanlon and OJ Borg are hosting the show, and with The One Show and Robot Wars presenter Angela being one of the rumoured celebrities for this year’s series, is she going to become the sixth celebrity revealed?

 The (rather random) theme of this year’s celebrity code names has also been unveiled.